 Sometimes, the people closest to us wear the most convincing masks.
-Narcissistic friends, for example, might seem endlessly supportive, yet in reality, they are quietly pursuing their selfish goals.
+Narcissistic friends, for example, might seem endlessly supportive, but beneath the surface, they are quietly pursuing their selfish goals.

 What makes it even trickier is that their behavior doesn’t always scream “narcissism” from the start.
 They might be the life of the party, quick with a compliment or a helping hand.

-But over time, you start to notice subtle red flags.
+However, over time, you begin to notice subtle red flags.
 They might get obsessed with validation or use you for their gain.
 It’s tough to realize these traits, especially when they’re so good at hiding their true selves.

 In this discussion, we’ll highlight the 12 traits of a narcissist friend to help you understand your relationships.